Arvanaghi/CheckPlease/README.md

 # CheckPlease
-## Target your payloads.
+Targeted payloads in every language.
+By Brandon Arvanaghi ([@arvanaghi](https://twitter.com/arvanaghi)) and Chris Truncer ([@ChrisTruncer](https://twitter.com/christruncer))

-The go-to repository for the newest targeted payload and sandbox-detection modules.
+CheckPlease is the go-to repository for the newest targeted payload and sandbox-detection modules.

 Every module functions as a standalone "check."
 All checks can be run with command-line arguments, like so: